Highlights of Sri Lanka

 From the spectacular views at Sigiriya and impressive sculptures at Polonnaruwa to the beautiful tea plantations around Nuwara Eliya and the famous Yala National Park, you really will feel like you’ve touched every corner of this exciting destination on this guided tour.

-Arrive in Colombo this morning, where you will be transferred to Negombo (approx 20 minutes) for the first night of your tour.
-In Negombo you will be staying at Jetwing Beach.
+Arrive in Colombo this morning, where you will be transferred to Negombo (approximately 20 minutes) for the first night of your tour.
+In Negombo you will be staying at Jetwing Beach or similar.
 Rest of the day is at leisure before taking dinner at the hotel.
 (D)

-This morning, you will be met by your driver/guide for the transfer to Habarana (approx 4 hours) at the heart of the cultural triangle.
+This morning, you will be met by your driver/guide for the transfer to Habarana (approximately 4 hours) at the heart of the cultural triangle.
 A comfort stop will be made on the way to your destination.
-In Habarana you will stay 3 nights at the Chaaya Village Habarana arriving in the afternoon with the rest of the day at leisure.
+In Habarana you will stay 3 nights at the Village Habarana by Cinnamon or similar, arriving in the afternoon with the rest of the day at leisure.
 Dinner will be at the hotel.
 (B,D)

 An early start today as we visit the magnificent site of Sigiriya Rock.
 This UNESCO World Heritage Site is one of Sri Lanka's major attractions.
 Highlights include the water gardens, the mirror wall with ancient graffiti, the lion platform and the summit of 1.6 hectares, which was completely covered by buildings during the period of Sigiriya's glory.
 This afternoon there is the option (additional cost, payable locally) to enjoy a safari in Minneriya National Park.
 You will set out on a 4x4 jeep safari to Minneriya National Park to see herds of wild elephants and lots of other wildlife in their natural habitat (Kaudulla or Eco Park may be used depending on the migration of Elephant herds).
 (B,D)

 After breakfast, leave for Polonnaruwa to witness the ruins of this medieval and ancient capital of Ceylon.
 Highlights of today's sightseeing are the Royal Palace complex including the Kings Palace and Audience Hall, the Quadrangle with its concentration of ancient heritage.
 Also view the spectacular Gal Vihare complex of four massive images of the Buddha, cut from a single slab of granite, a magnificent example of ancient Sri Lankan rock carving.
 The afternoon is at leisure.
-This evening, enjoy a short (approx 1 hour) cookery demonstration with the chef of your hotel.
-The chef will explain the intricacies of the unique Sri Lankan cuisine taking you step by step the through the process of a Sri Lankan signature dish.
 (B,D)

 This morning you have the option of a 2 hour 30-minute trek through a typical village.
 Experience a hive of early morning activity, wildlife and local villagers on your walk.
 Look out for forest birds and other wildlife including monkeys, python and even elephant if you are lucky.
 Later this morning travel from the Cultural Triangle to the hill country capital of Kandy, an important cultural and spiritual centre (approx 100km or 2 hours) with sightseeing on the way.
 Visit the Rangiri Dambulla Cave Temples, one of the largest and best preserved cave temple complexes in Sri Lanka.
 Located in the north central province, this UNESCO World Heritage Site dates back to the 1st century BC, and is an amazing complex of five caves.
 These caves were first used as a refuge by an ancient king who on regaining his throne commissioned magnificent carved images within the living rock.
 Head towards the Matale Spice Gardens where you will take a tour and enjoy an explanation of the usage for the many spice plants and medicinal plants growing in the gardens.
-Continue to Kandy for 2 nights at the Cinnamon Citadel Kandy.
+Enjoy a short cookery demonstration with the chef at the spice gardens.
+The chef will explain the intricacies of the unique Sri Lankan cuisine taking you step by step through cooking a signature Sri Lankan dish.
+Continue to Kandy for 2 nights at the Cinnamon Citadel Kandy or similar.
 (B,D)

 During your time in Kandy you'll visit the Dalada Maligawa, the famous Temple of the Tooth.
 This is a major shrine where pilgrims have revered Buddha's tooth since the 16th century — its gilded roof seems to act as a beacon to visitors throughout the day and into the evening.
 You'll also visit Peradeniya, home of Sri Lanka's premier Botanical Gardens.
 The gardens house a packed orchid house and some of the few specimens of the rare Coco de Mer coconut tree.
 There are approximately 10,000 other trees there as well!
 In the evening enjoy a traditional cultural dance performance.
 (B,D)